Workplace CSA

 Your Business identifies a CSA Organizer.

-- Identify an outgoing, engaged employee to be the on-site CSA Organizer (they will handle the logistics for all employees signed up)
+• Identify an outgoing, engaged employee to be the on-site CSA Organizer

-- Give on-site CSA Organizer the support they need during CSA season
+• Give on-site CSA Organizer the support they need during the season

 The farmer will: